 (4) Before 1430 in the Day-Ahead, all Self-Arranged Ancillary Service Quantities must be represented by physical capacity, either by Generation Resources or Load Resources, or backed by Ancillary Service Trades.

-(5) The QSE may self-arrange Reg-Up, Reg-Down, RRS, and Non-Spin.
+(5) The QSE may self-arrange Reg-Up, Reg-Down, RRS, ECRS, and Non-Spin.

 (6) The QSE may self-arrange Ancillary Services from one or more Resources it represents and/or through an Ancillary Service Trade.

-(7) The additional Self-Arranged Ancillary Service Quantity specified by the QSE in response to a SASM notice by ERCOT to obtain additional Ancillary Services in the Adjustment Period cannot be more than 100 MWs of RRS, 25 MWs of Reg-Up, 25 MWs of Reg-Down, and 100 MWs of Non-Spin greater than the additional Ancillary Service amount allocated by ERCOT to that QSE, as stated in the SASM notice, and cannot be changed once committed to ERCOT.
+(7) The additional Self-Arranged Ancillary Service Quantity specified by the QSE in response to a SASM notice by ERCOT to obtain additional Ancillary Services in the Adjustment Period cannot be more than 100 MWs of RRS, 100 MW of ECRS, 25 MWs of Reg-Up, 25 MWs of Reg-Down, and 50 MWs of Non-Spin greater than the additional Ancillary Service amount allocated by ERCOT to that QSE, as stated in the SASM notice, and cannot be changed once committed to ERCOT.

 (8) If a QSE does not self-arrange all of its Ancillary Service Obligation, ERCOT shall procure the remaining amount of that QSE’s Ancillary Service Obligation.

-(9) For self-arranged RRS Service, the QSE shall indicate the quantity of the service that is provided from:
+(9) For self-arranged RRS and ECRS Service, the QSE shall indicate the quantity of the service that is provided from:

 (a) Generation Resources;

-(b) Controllable Load Resources; and (c) Load Resources controlled by high-set under-frequency relays.
+(b) Controllable Load Resources; and (c) Load Resources controlled by high-set under-frequency relays and Resources providing FFR.

 4.4.7.1.1 Negative Self-Arranged Ancillary Service Quantities

 (1) A QSE may submit a negative Self-Arranged Ancillary Service Quantity in the DAM.
 ERCOT shall procure all negative Self-Arranged Ancillary Service Quantities submitted by a QSE.